litterbox-sf-wdi-18/Quiz-Hat/week4-hat.md

 1. What data structure is the DOM and what does it stand for?

-1. What is V8 and where is it used?
+1. What is V8?
+Name two places it is used.

-1. Show two notations for retrieving data from an object.
+1. Show two different notations for accessing a value from an object.

 1. What does CRUD stand for?